Tech companies to meet on legal challenge to Trump immigration order

 A separate lawsuit challenging Trump's order as unconstitutional was filed on Monday by the Council on American-Islamic Relations.
 If the tech companies decide to file an amicus brief as a group, it is unclear which case they would weigh in on.

-Other companies invited to meet include Adobe Systems Inc, AdRoll, Automattic Inc, Box Inc, Cloudera Inc, Cloudflare Inc, Docusign, Dropbox, Etsy Inc, Evernote Corp, Glu Mobile Inc, Lithium, Medium, Mozilla, Pinterest, reddit, Salesforce.com Inc, SpaceX, Stripe, Yelp Inc, and Zynga Inc, the source said.
+Other companies invited to meet include Adobe Systems Inc (ADBE.O), AdRoll, Automattic Inc, Box Inc (BOX.N), Cloudera Inc, Cloudflare Inc, Docusign, Dropbox, Etsy Inc (ETSY.O), Evernote Corp, Glu Mobile Inc, Lithium, Medium, Mozilla, Pinterest, reddit, Salesforce.com Inc (CRM.N), SpaceX, Stripe, Yelp Inc (YELP.N), and Zynga Inc (ZNGA.O), the source said.

 A representative for internet communications company Twilio confirmed it will be involved in filing an amicus brief.